ayaghini/ayaghini.github.io/_posts/2020-05-04-RidleySense.markdown

 And, the final part for the first stage is the Grafana that takes care of visual presentation of the sensor data in real-time

 # Next
-In terms of the software, the FEM model still needs to be developed, for the visualization, based on my experience, Unity 3D will be the choice.
+In terms of the software, the FEA model still needs to be developed, for the visualization, based on my experience, Unity 3D will be the choice.

 For the hardware, I will be using the Bosch sensor!